-“I had written a couple of short stories and I wanted to have a go at a novel,’ says Julia, ‘but I didn’t want to spend a whole year finding out I couldn’t hack it.
-My Open University tutor John O’Donoghue told me about NaNoWriMo and it seemed like a wonderful, economical way of finding out.’
+“I had written a couple of short stories and I wanted to have a go at a novel”, says Julia, “but I didn’t want to spend a whole year finding out I couldn’t hack it.
+My Open University tutor John O’Donoghue told me about NaNoWriMo and it seemed like a wonderful, economical way of finding out”.

-“I adored the idea of attempting to write a novel in a month,’ Heidi says.
-‘How cool would that be!
-Writing generally is very solitary work, but I’m a sociable person so the idea of getting support and tips from other writers also really appealed to me.
+“I adored the idea of attempting to write a novel in a month”, Heidi says.
+“How cool would that be!
+Writing generally is very solitary work, but I’m a sociable person so the idea of getting support and tips from other writers also really appealed to me”.

-I’ve always found the rough draft of a novel by far the hardest thing to write, so it seemed like it might be good discipline for me to learn how to write without editing for a whole month.’
+I’ve always found the rough draft of a novel by far the hardest thing to write, so it seemed like it might be good discipline for me to learn how to write without editing for a whole month”.

 After a couple of unsuccessful attempts, last year I aced it and I hit the 50,000-word mark on Day 26.
 I was so proud of my achievement and I truly enjoyed it.

 How was it?

-‘The first time I attempted NaNoWriMo,’ says Heidi, ‘it didn’t go perfectly.
+“The first time I attempted NaNoWriMo”, says Heidi, “it didn’t go perfectly.
 I hit a snag with the manuscript after a week, crashed and burned and then spent the rest of the month re-writing the words I had.

 Last year, though, I aced it – averaging 2,000 words a day, come rain, shine or a weekend trip to Manchester, and I hit the 50,000-word mark on Day 26.
-I was so proud of my achievement and I truly enjoyed it.’
+I was so proud of my achievement and I truly enjoyed it”.

 “I must emphasise, though, that I worked very hard on it for a year after November 2008 (and added another 60,000 words), before showing it to a single other soul.
-That’s the thing about NaNoWriMo — it won’t get you a finished novel, but it’ll give you a huge head start in getting there.’
+That’s the thing about NaNoWriMo — it won’t get you a finished novel, but it’ll give you a huge head start in getting there”.

 The great thing about NaNoWriMo is that it gives you permission to write really badly – the watchwords are quantity not quality.

 What’s the benefit?

-‘Drafting is the scariest part of the process for me,’ Julia says.
-‘Once I have a “Draft Zero” — so called in NaNoSpeak because it’s not worthy of the title “First Draft” – I love to shape and edit and mould the words to make something better.
+“Drafting is the scariest part of the process for me”, Julia says.
+“Once I have a “Draft Zero” — so-called in NaNoSpeak because it’s not worthy of the title “First Draft” –—I love to shape and edit and mould the words to make something better.

-That’s incredibly liberating if you are, like 98% of writers (and, arguably, all good writers), prey to the “inner critics” who sit on your shoulder and ask you why on Earth you ever had the temerity to think you could actually write.
+That’s incredibly liberating if you are, like 98% of writers (and, arguably, all good writers), prey to the “inner critics” who sit on your shoulder and ask you why on Earth you ever had the temerity to think you could actually write.”

-‘The speed of output and your pledge to meet your publicly visible word target just don’t allow them the space to rear their ugly heads.
+“The speed of output and your pledge to meet your publicly visible word target just don’t allow them the space to rear their ugly heads.
 It made me realise that novels have a rhythm, too.
-I learned so much about story arcs, writing so quickly and bringing it to an end in 50,000 words.’
+I learned so much about story arcs, writing so quickly and bringing it to an end in 50,000 words”.

 Now, when I’m doing a rough draft of a novel I try to stick to that NaNoWriMo-inspired 2,000 words a day mark.

-Heidi says, ‘perhaps the biggest boon for me was discovering that I can write really fast when I put in the effort and don’t allow myself to get side-tracked.
-The words aren’t always great words, but that doesn’t really matter with a rough draft — it’s in the editing that the magic happens for me.
+Heidi says, “perhaps the biggest boon for me was discovering that I can write really fast when I put in the effort and don’t allow myself to get side-tracked.
+The words aren’t always great words, but that doesn’t really matter with a rough draft — it’s in the editing that the magic happens for me”.

-‘I can get very dispirited when I’m slogging through the first draft and know most of it is terrible,’ says Heidi, ‘and that can often cause me to either stop writing or write very little.
-My NanoWriMo experiences helped give me the discipline to keep writing even when the crows of doubt are trying to peck my eyes out.
+“I can get very dispirited when I’m slogging through the first draft and know most of it is terrible,’ says Heidi, ‘and that can often cause me to either stop writing or write very little.
+My NaNoWriMo experiences helped give me the discipline to keep writing even when the crows of doubt are trying to peck my eyes out”.

-‘Now,’ Heidi says, ‘when I’m doing a rough draft of a novel I do try to stick to that NaNoWriMo-inspired 2,000 words a day mark.
-Also, I spent over 20 years as a journalist before I became an author, and in journalism you have weekly, daily, even hourly deadlines.
+“Now”, Heidi says, “when I’m doing a rough draft of a novel I do try to stick to that NaNoWriMo-inspired 2,000 words a day mark.
+Also, I spent over 20 years as a journalist before I became an author, and in journalism, you have weekly, daily, and even hourly deadlines.

 You can find the time – you may get up an hour earlier, or write in your lunch hour or forgo a couple of hours’ TV, but the time is there.

 What are your top tips for NaNoWriMo participants?

-‘There are six things I’d say to anyone looking to take up the challenge,’ says Julia.
+“There are six things I’d say to anyone looking to take up the challenge”, says Julia.

-‘Firstly, prepare.
+“Firstly, prepare.
 Have a starting idea, situation, character or location.
 Start turning these over in your mind a month or more beforehand.
-Traditionally, NaNoWriMo has been about pantsing – writing by the seat of your pants, i.e. not outlining at all – and I would recommend that you at least give this a go.
+Traditionally, NaNoWriMo has been about pantsing – writing by the seat of your pants, i.e. not outlining at all – and I would recommend that you at least give this a go”.

-‘Writing at that speed with no real outline is such fun!
-The characters and situations really do take you over at times, and you end your writing day in a completely different place to where you thought you were going to be.
+“Writing at that speed with no real outline is such fun!
+The characters and situations really do take you over at times, and you end your writing day in a completely different place from where you thought you were going to be.

 O’nce you’ve started, keep up.
 Try to stay on target by writing at least 1,700 words every day.
 Break it down into 250-word chunks, if that helps.
 You can find the time – you may get up an hour earlier or write in your lunch hour, or forgo a couple of hours’ TV, but the time is there.

 ‘Believe me – when I did NaNoWriMo, I was working full time as a graphic designer and I had three school-age children, a largely absent actor husband and an old friend who I visited in a care home every day.

 Put the thing away, then print it out and edit after the New Year.
 Then spend at least until the next November producing a proper draft.

-‘Put the thing away, then print it out after the New Year.
+“Put the thing away, then print it out after the New Year.
 Put it in a ring binder, sit by the fire (if in the Northern Hemisphere), take a big red pen, read your novel through and scribble endless notes on what to expand, exclude, cut and alter.
 Then spend at least until the next November producing a proper draft.

-‘Read books on writing to fire you up, starting with NaNoWriMo founder Chris Baty’s No Plot?
+“Make sure to get yourself fired up by reading books on writing — starting with NaNoWriMo founder Chris Baty’s No Plot?
 No Problem! — it’s a great introduction to the ethos behind it.
 After Cuckoo was published, I made a pilgrimage to Berkeley to meet Chris and the team and was made mightily welcome.

-‘Get involved with both the online and real-life NaNoWriMo community – some of my best memories involve write-ins, where we sat in pubs with our laptops, taking breaks every couple of hundred words.
+“Don’t be afraid to reach out and connect with both the online and real-life NaNoWriMo community – some of my best memories involve write-ins, where we sat in pubs with our laptops, taking breaks every couple of hundred words.
 We even had an all-nighter in Brighton one year.

-‘Finally, enjoy it!’
+“Oh, and finally, enjoy it!‘

 Don’t worry about the quality, the structure, etc. All of that can be sorted out in the edits, but do try to write every day.

-With that in mind, it’s excellent discipline to learn to write every day, no matter how much or how little you manage to get down on paper, simply because that helps you become much better acquainted with your characters and their story.
+With that in mind, it’s an excellent discipline to learn to write every day, no matter how much or how little you manage to get down on paper, simply because that helps you become much better acquainted with your characters and their story”.

 Obviously, the goal is 50,000 words, and if you can manage the average of 1,600 words per day to reach that, then that’s terrific, but that’s really just to incentivise you.
-I’m sure most writers participating don’t cross the finish line – a lot of things have to align for that to happen.
+I’m sure most writers participating don’t cross the finish line – a lot of things have to align for that to happen”.

-‘Some of those who do finish may well have a pile of crap on their hands (like moi).
-The good news is that doesn’t matter, because with NaNoWriMo, winning really isn’t as important as taking part.’
+“Some of those who do finish may well have a pile of crap on their hands (like moi).
+The good news is that doesn’t matter, because with NaNoWriMo, winning really isn’t as important as taking part”.